 Some ingredients, such as mucilages, lose strength in alcohol.
 If mucilages are important to the effectiveness of your tincture, it is a good idea to limit the amount of alcohol to the minimum amount necessary to keep the tincture stable.
 That minimum is 20 percent.
 In that case I prepare a menstruum with an alcohol percentage of at least 20 up to a maximum of 30 percent.

 Understandably, it is important to make an inventory of what you are trying to extract.
-In some cases I could be making a menstruum for a dried herb macerated tincture with 50% alcohol and 10% glycerin.
+I might, for instance, be making a menstruum for a dried herb with 50% alcohol and 10% glycerin.
 This ratio automatically means that there will be 40% water in this menstruum.
 Alcohol, glycerin and vinegar percentages are always mentioned in recipes, water usually isn’t.
 In the case mentioned, the recipe indicates that there’s no vinegar in the menstruum.

 Utensils you will need for making an herbal tincture